amanjha15/MINT-FINANCIAL-TRADING/README.md

 ## 🌟 Overview

 A comprehensive financial education platform that transforms complex stock trading concepts into engaging, interactive learning experiences.
-Built with modern web technologies and powered by AI, this platform combines educational content, real-time market data, and gamification to help users become confident investors.
+Built with modern web technologies and powered by AI, this platform combines educational content, real time market data, and gamification to help users become confident investors.

 ## ✨ Key Features